Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 SETD5 Dysfunction in Astrocytes Drives Inflammation That Harms Nearby Neurons: JAK/STAT Pathway Identified as Possible Treatment Target

-What was studied: Most SETD5 research has focused on neurons (the brain's signaling cells).
-This study looked instead at astrocytes, a type of support cell in the brain where SETD5 is also highly active.
-Researchers used human stem cell-derived astrocytes with SETD5 mutations to observe what happens to neighboring healthy neurons.
+Most SETD5 research has focused on neurons, the brain's main signaling cells.
+This study looked instead at astrocytes, a type of brain support cell where SETD5 is also highly active.
+Researchers used lab-grown astrocytes made from stem cells with SETD5 mutations to observe what happens to nearby healthy neurons.

 • SETD5-deficient astrocytes produced abnormally high levels of IL-6 (interleukin-6), an inflammatory signaling molecule, as well as IL-8, excess glutamate, and reactive oxygen species.